What is the Animal Personality Type?

 The Otter Personality Type is fun-seeking, excitable, and cheerleader-type.
 Otters are fond of talking and excellent at motivating others.
 However, They will suffer in an environment where they are restricted from talking.

-Otters are extraverts and love to be at the center of attention.
-They have a lot of enthusiasm and energy but can also easily and quickly get distracted.
+Otters are extraverts who love to be the center of attention.
+They are enthusiastic and energetic but can also easily and quickly become distracted.

 An Otter’s personality traits can make them irresponsible and selfish; however, their friendly nature can quickly help others to forget their weaker tendencies.